-The play of light from flames, the mystery of shadows and the reflections of fire on transfixed faces are the main goals of this masterclass.
+If you want to learn how to create stunning watercolour fire effects, you're in the right place.
+The play of light from flames, the mystery of shadows and the reflections of fire on transfixed faces are the main goals of this masterclass, created by Olga Sternyk.

 Composition is the most important part of a painting.
-Here, my picture is composed of location, people, big areas of light and shadow, and the play of contrasts.
-My aim is to focus the attention of the viewer onto the faces of the people and the light of the fire.
+This picture is composed of location, people, big areas of light and shadow, and the play of contrasts.
+Sternyk's aim is to focus the attention of the viewer onto the faces of the people and the light of the fire.

 The rest of the painting will only be detailed slightly to portray the cold surroundings.
 The fireside is the main focal point of the composition, with the family being the secondary focal point.
 The candles will create small additional light sources and reflect onto the wooden floor to create a sense of warmth.

-I’ve used a few photos here.
-I have a photo of the family near the fireplace, a separate photo of a fireplace that I preferred, and lastly a separate detailed photo of fire.
+Sternyck has used a few reference photos here.
+There's a photo of the family near the fireplace, a separate photo of a fireplace that she preferred, and lastly a separate detailed photo of fire.
 If you feel that any details in your reference photo are unnecessary, just ignore them.
+For new kit, head over to the best watercolour paints guide, and be sure to check out the best watercolour paper, too.
+Or, for now, read on for Sternyk's expert tutorial.

 01. Start sketching